trinaxavier2001/LinearRegressionECommerce/README.md

 What is the objective of the project?

-This is a training project.
-This means that the data is not real and the project is for education purposes only.
 We suppose that a company is trying to decide whether to focus their efforts on their mobile app experience or their website.
 We are here to help them make a data-driven decision.

 What is the data in the project ?